 - Extract the contents of the ZIP file into "C:\".
 By default the folder name will be "BattlEye-Extended-Controls-master", rename it to something shorter like "BEC" so the path should now look like "C:\BEC".

 - Edit "C:\BEC\Config\Config.cfg" and change BePath so that it matches the patch to BattleEye on your Arma 2/3 Server.

 - Also make sure bans.txt exists in your BattleEye directory.
 If it doesnt, create it.

-- All configuration is done through the text files located in "C:\BEC\Config".
-You can find detailed configuration help in "README.txt" located in "C:\BEC".
+You can find detailed configuration help in "BecGuide.txt" located in "C:\BEC".

-- Next start the FireDaemon GUI from the desktop shortcut.
-Click on the "Create a new service definition" button in the toolbar (or type Ctrl + N) and enter the information into the fields as you see below.
-Adjust the paths to suit your installation.
-Pay special attention to the Parameters list.
+Double click the FireDaemon Pro icon on your desktop, then click on the New (i.e. +) button in the toolbar (or type Ctrl + N) to create a new service.
+Enter the information into the fields as you see below.
+Adjust the path names to suit your installation.
+Note the required parameters.

 -f config.cfg --dsc

 - -f config.cfg Loads the configuration file C:\BEC\Config\config.cfg.
 If you change the filename in the config directory, you will need to change it here too.